As the key stakeholder of a growing business, you know that your time is best spent focusing on your core competencies, not managing your IT.

 Conduct a Needs Assessment

 This is the first thing that you, together with the service provider, must do.
 At this step, a thorough evaluation of your current business needs is done to determine if their managed services align with your business goals.
-The assessment will also identify the types of IT services that you will need to delegate to an MSP and those that you will not.
+A comprehensive IT assessment will also identify the types of IT services that you will need to delegate to an MSP and those that you will not.

 Sign a Service Level Agreement (SLA)